 Prudential needs to make assumptions about a number of factors in determining the pricing of its products, for setting reserves, and for reporting its capital levels and the results of its long-term business operations.
 For example, the assumption that Prudential makes about future expected levels of mortality is particularly relevant for its UK annuity business, where payments are guaranteed for at least as long as the policyholder is alive.
 Prudential conducts rigorous research into longevity risk, using industry data as well as its own substantial annuitant experience.
-As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality investigation (CMI) as published by the Institute and Faculty of Actuaries.
+As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality continuously improve over time at levels based on adjusted data and informed by models from the Continuous Mortality Investigation (CMI) as published by the Institute and Faculty of Actuaries.
 Assumptions about future expected levels of mortality are also of relevance to the Guaranteed Minimum Withdrawal Benefit (GMWB) of Jackson's variable annuity business.
 If mortality improvement rates significantly exceed the improvement assumed, Prudential's results of operations could be adversely affected.

 A further factor is the assumption that Prudential makes about future expected levels of the rates of early termination of products by its customers (known as persistency).
-This is relevant to a number of lines of business in the Group, especially for Jackson's portfolio of variable annuities.
+This is particularly relevant to its lines of business other than its UK annuity business, especially Jackson's portfolio of variable annuities.
 Prudential's persistency assumptions reflect a combination of recent past experience for each relevant line of business and expert judgement, especially where a lack of relevant and credible experience data exists.
 Any expected change in future persistency is also reflected in the assumption.
 If actual levels of future persistency are significantly different than assumed, the Group's results of operations could be adversely affected.
 Furthermore, Jackson's variable annuity products are sensitive to other types of policyholder behaviour, such as the take-up of its GMWB product features.